The winds of OBA hypergiants and luminous blue variables: Dynamically-consistent atmosphere models reveal multiple wind regimes: Introduction

-Such a ``zoo'' of stars spans a wide range of effective temperatures and luminosities \citep[$T_\mathrm{eff} = 6\dots40$\,kK; $\log L = 5.0 \dots 6.5$; e.g.,][]{Smith+2019}.
-This parameter range encompasses regions where theoretical models traditionally predict a discontinuous behavior in the wind parameters, attributed to also found discontinuities ina bi-stability of solutions found originally by \citet{Pauldrach_Puls1990} in mCAK-modeling efforts for P\,Cyg.
-Later, \citet{Lamers+1995} found discontinuities in the ratio between the terminal velocity $\varv_\infty$ and the effective escape velocity
+This zoo of stars spans a wide range of effective temperatures and luminosities \citep[$T_\mathrm{eff} = 6\dots40$\,kK; $\log L = 5.0 \dots 6.5$; e.g.,][]{Smith+2019}.
+This parameter range encompasses regions in which theoretical models traditionally predict a discontinuous behavior in the wind parameters, which is attributed to the also found discontinuities in a bistability of solutions found originally by \citet{Pauldrach_Puls1990} when modeling P\,Cyg under the framework of the ``modified CAK theory'' \citep[][hereafter mCAK]{Castor+1975,Pauldrach+1986, Friend-Abbott1986}. \citet{Lamers+1995} later found discontinuities in the ratio of the terminal velocity $\varv_\infty$ and the effective escape velocity,

 for a sample of OBA supergiants.